2023-05-23 16:05:38

 Rivers found on Mars, part of a network of waterways in Jezero Crater, are deeper and faster than scientists have found evidence in the past, NASA said.

-Understanding the Martian water environment could help scientists look for signs of ancient microbial life that may be preserved in Martian rocks, as Perseverance has been exploring the area since it landed in Jezero Crater more than two years ago.
+Understanding the Martian water environment might help scientists look for signs of ancient microbial life that may be preserved in Martian rocks, as Perseverance has been exploring the area since it landed in Jezero Crater more than two years ago.

-Perseverance is exploring the top of an 820-foot (about 250-meter) high, fan-shaped sedimentary stack, whose curved layer features indicate that flowing water once existed here.
+Perseverance is exploring the top of an 820-foot (regarding 250-meter) high, fan-shaped sedimentary stack, whose curved layer features indicate that flowing water once existed here.
 But are these currents flowing in shallower streams, or in more powerful rivers?

 Stitching together hundreds of images from Perseverance’s Mastcam-Z camera revealed important clues: coarse sediment grains and pebbles.
 Libby Ives, a postdoctoral researcher at NASA’s Jet Propulsion Laboratory, said, “These show that there was a high-energy river flowing and carrying a lot of debris.
 The stronger the current, the easier it is to move larger debris. “